frederick-work/leah.frederick.work/README.md

 You'll probably also want to install a text editor or IDE.
 I recommend [Visual Studio Code](https://code.visualstudio.com/).

 You can use the bash shell that's included with the [Git for Windows](https://gitforwindows.org/) installation to run [the commands above to run the site locally](#local-development).
+In order to push code to Github to update the live site, you'll need to [add an SSH key to your Github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).